Tennis Racket Head Sizes Explained

 As we edge towards the 100sq in mark, there can still be a fair amount of weight to the tennis rackets in this bracket, it is just that the slightly larger head size will offer a larger sweet spot, meaning these rackets are more geared towards power than control.

-For example, Wilson and Head may have more control focussed rackets in their lineup, such as the Pro Staff and Prestige ranges, which will have some smaller headed frames in the midst.
+For example, Wilson and Head may have more control-focused rackets in their lineup, such as the Pro Staff and Prestige ranges, which will have some smaller-headed frames in the midst.

 A heavier racket will tend to have more power and better shock absorption, whereas a lighter racket will be more maneuverable but feel less stable on contact.

-These rackets tend to be slightly lighter in weight too, generally sitting around the 280g to 300g mark, which makes them ideal for players that want to work on their technique.
+These rackets tend to be slightly lighter in weight too, generally sitting around the 280g to 300g mark, which makes them ideal for players who want to work on their technique.

-You can still expect a decent level of control out of a racket up to around 104sq in, as technological advancements mean there are less vibrations that travel from the ball to your arm and rackets can retain a good level of comfort despite actually having relatively high stiffness ratings.
+You can still expect a decent level of control out of a racket up to around 104sq in, as technological advancements mean fewer vibrations travel from the ball to your arm.
+Rackets can retain a good level of comfort despite having relatively high stiffness ratings.

 Oversized Rackets

-These rackets also tend to be on the lighter side and will have beefier, thicker beam widths to offer more power and stability.
-At this level, shock absorption increases and flexibility decreases as the racket looks to remain as solid as possible through contact.
+These rackets also tend to be on the lighter side and have beefier, thicker beam widths to offer more power and stability.
+At this level, shock absorption increases, and flexibility decreases as the racket looks to remain as solid as possible through contact.

-Oversized rackets again can be used by beginners or improver players, but are also favoured by those with wrist, elbow or shoulder injuries and are also great for players with more short, compact swings.
+Oversized rackets again can be used by beginners or improver players, but are also favored by those with wrist, elbow, or shoulder injuries and are also great for players with more short, compact swings.

 These rackets really pack a punch and do a lot of the work for you, meaning you can really focus on placing the ball where you like and relying on the racket to take care of the power.